-St Nicholas Cole Abbey was the first City church rebuilt by Wren after the Great Fire, at a cost of £5042 6s 11d.
+St Nicholas Cole Abbey was the first City church rebuilt by Wren after the Great Fire, at £5042 6s 11d.
 Among the expenses incurred were ‘Dinner for Dr Wren and other Company – £2 14s 0d’ and ‘Half a pint of canary for Dr Wren’s coachmen – 6d’.
 St Nicholas was the patron saint of children, the model for Santa Claus, and ‘Cole Abbey’ comes possibly from a nearby ‘Coldharbour’ or resting place for travellers in medieval times.

 In 1951, Cole Abbey featured prominently in the Ealing comedy, ‘The Lavender Hill Mob’.
 The gold bullion robbery takes place just outside the church on Queen Victoria Street.
 The film gives an insight into how the City looked for some years after the war.
 The devastation of the Blitz is still evident – the church is without window glass, roof or spire, and it is surrounded by open bombsites.